 I spent the next day really beating myself up, and having to try and make up an excuse to let the lads down.
 I couldn’t do it.
 It was at that very moment I decided I had to do this.
 This was the mental and physical challenge I needed to lift me up out of lockdown, and I'd rather drown than throw in the towel.

 My personal time schedule completely changed.
 I went from having all the free time in the world to having none.
 My life for the next three months was all about swimming, so much so, I’d dream about it as well.
 I’d swim or train almost every evening in the week, focusing on technique and stamina in a pool, and on the weekend getting used to the feeling of open water.
-My weight dropped from 14 to 12.5 stone and I was talking about it so much I truly felt sorry for my partner Sophie - although she never once complained and supported me the entire time.
+My weight dropped from 14 to 12.5 stone and I was talking about it so much I truly felt sorry for anyone I talked to.

 The days vanished before my eyes and event day was soon approaching.
 As we were all putting in a lot of effort, we decided it would be nice to set up a fundraiser for Cancer Research.
 With all three team members having had family battle cancer at some point, we all wanted to dedicate our efforts in honour to those that have either fought or lost their lives to cancer.

 Our goal was to raise £200 but with the unbelievable support from our friends and family, we’ve been able to raise over £1400 so far!
 It’s with that very generous support we were able to really focus on our challenges, and I’m very proud of everyone's performance.
 Not only did we complete the event successfully, but we were the quickest ultimate distance relay team on the day; completing the 2.4 mile swim in 1:32:37, the 112-mile cycle in 6:04:21 and the 26.2 mile run in 4:10:56 with a combined time (including transitions) of 11:50.26.